scorpp13/openbox/README.md

-# My config files for Openbox WM
+# My config files for Openbox

-A working configuration of Openbox for Linux Distributions
+Light version of openSUSE_Tumbleweed with openbox onboard

 ## Installation